Lailee Bakhtiar: Career

-Noted for her poetry: City Dock Poetry (2014), Chai (1998), and Mending Nations (2000), she was one of the participants in the Los Angeles Times Festival of Books, August 1999; The San Francisco Bay Area Book Festival, November 1998; and The National Press Club 21st Annual Book Fair, Washington, D.C., November 1998.
+Noted for her poetry: "Severn Sky Sonnets & Poems" 2024, City Dock Poetry (2014), Chai (1998), and Mending Nations (2000), she was one of the participants in the Los Angeles Times Festival of Books, August 1999; The San Francisco Bay Area Book Festival, November 1998; and The National Press Club 21st Annual Book Fair, Washington, D.C., November 1998.
 Her nonfiction book Afghanistan's Blue Treasure Lapis Lazuli (2011) has an introduction by Dr. Pierre Bariand former curator of the Pierre and Marie Curie Museum at the Sorbonne.

 Broadcast TV

 Bakhtiar was the former host/producer of a local show Writers Forum and Book Review (1985–2000) hosting 50 programs for Washington Post/Newsweek Cable TV in Burlingame, California followed by her hosting/producing a community book program for PBS-KCSM TV, Authors & Critics, a television series in San Mateo, CA for ten years (1990–2000), including a total of 117 programs that was offered nationally to PBS affiliates as announced by Publishers Weekly on December 7, 1998.